EFCC: We didn’t raid Tinubu’s home

-The Economic and Financial Crimes Commission (EFCC), has denied reports that its operatives recovered a whopping N400 billion from the home of the presidential candidate of the All Progressives Congress (APC), Asiwaju Bola Tinubu, after a raid operation was conducted on the said property.
+The Economic and Financial Crimes Commission (EFCC), has denied reports that its operatives recovered a whopping N400 billion from the home of the presidential candidate of the All Pro- gressives Congress (APC), Asiwaju Bola Ahmed Tinubu, after a raid operation was conducted on the said property.

 The anti-graft agency has, therefore, urged the public to disregard the report, insisting it is “fake news”.

-A terse statement Sunday, by the agency’s spokesperson, Mr. Wilson Uwujaren, read thus: “The attention of the Economic and Financial Crimes Commission (EFCC) has been drawn to a report circulating in the social media, claiming that operatives of the Commission raided the home of Asiwaju Bola Ahmed Tinubu, standard-bearer of the All Progressives Congress (APC) in the forthcoming presidential elections and recovered a humongous sum of N400 billion.
+A terse statement, yesterday, by the agency’s spokesperson, Mr. Wilson Uwujaren, read thus: “The attention of the EFCC has been drawn to a report circulating in the social media, claiming that operatives of the Commission raided the home of Asiwaju Bola Ahmed Tinubu, standard- bearer of the All Progressives Congress, APC, in the forthcoming presidential elections and recovered a humongous sum of N400 billion.”

-“The Commission wishes to state that no such operation was carried out by the EFCC.
-The public is enjoined to disregard the report as fake news”.